Ode to Billy Joe (1976)

 The next morning, the sheriff and his troopers pull Billy Joe's body from the river.
 At the funeral service, Brother Taylor professes that at least one among the congregation knows the reason for Billy Joe's suicide.
 Sometime later, while Bobbie Lee collects eggs in the chicken coup, James informs her that the McAllisters sold their house and have moved to Vicksburg, Mississippi.
 James falsely believes that his sister is pregnant by Billy Joe, as does almost everyone else in town, and is concerned that her reputation is ruined while Billy Joe becomes a folk hero.
 The neighbors have stopped speaking to Bobbie Lee's mother, and Glenn's deacon-ship with the church has been terminated after 20 years.
 James recommends that his sister seek an abortion, but Bobbie Lee says nothing in her own defense.

 One morning at dawn, Bobbie Lee leaves the farm with her suitcase and encounters Dewey Barksdale on the bridge.
 When she explains that she is leaving on the next bus, he tells her to stay and defend herself, aware that she is not pregnant.
 Barksdale admits that he was the man who seduced Billy Joe, and was on his way to tell her family.
-Bobbie Lee asks Dewey to keep his secret, believing that the truth would ruin his life and Billy Joe's reputation.
+Bobbie Lee asks Dewey to keep his secret, believing that the truth would ruin both his life and the late Billy Joe's reputation.
 She is less concerned about herself, admitting that the scandal makes her feel like the heroine in a story from Torrid Romance.
 Barksdale requests the honor of driving Bobbie Lee to the depot.

 In a montage set one year later, James is married to his girlfriend Becky Thompson, Glenn has died from influenza, Anna is in mourning, and Bobbie Lee throws flowers off the Tallahatchie Bridge as a tribute to Billy Joe.